Liquid vs Granular Fertilizer [Pros and Cons] With Science

 Spikes, sticks, or stakes | Commercial fertilizers in spike forms are designed for hammering into the ground and for slow nutrient release over 6 months.
 Before using, know how much fertilizer to use, and the type of fertilizer for specific plants. |

-Since it’s clear that the wellbeing of our plants lie entirely in our hands, choose your fertilizer only after you have considered these common arguments for and against dry or granular fertilizers.
+Since it’s clear that the well-being of our plants lies entirely in our hands, choose your fertilizer only after you have considered these common arguments for and against dry or granulated fertilizers.

 Blending: Can be blended into specific types of fertilizer analysis.
 Application: Can be applied as broadcast or bands.
 With powders, there’s less chance of waste or spills.
 Timing: Nutrients are available throughout the growing season Cost: Cheaper when purchased in bulk.
 When ordering online, lighter weight means cheaper shipping.
 Storage: Will not settle or salt out when stored for long periods.
 Release control: Slow-release products (e.g., polymer-coated urea) available | Non-liquidity: Requires water for nutrients and minerals to be absorbed by plants Non-distribution: Less mobile elements (e.g., phosphorus) stay in the individual granules until accessed by plant roots.
 Rejection: Roots turn away from hot granules with too-high levels of potassium or nitrogen.
 Inconsistency: Nutrition or mineral content of each granule varies and cannot be assured. |